 Make sure your herb garden is planted in a sunny spot: most herbs love plenty of sun.

-Some hardier herbs might be available year round in your area: rosemary, thyme and bay for example.
+Some hardier herbs might be available year-round in your area, such as rosemary, thyme, and bay.
 Even so, it’s good to cut them back in the fall to encourage a thicker bush next season.
 If you trim them in the fall, you can either dry the herb cuttings or strip the leaves and freeze them.

 Mint, basil, coriander, dill, and fennel will only be available in the summer and fall.